Menopause comes from the Greek word, ‘menos,’ meaning month. So, when your monthly period stops – for a long time – its menopause.

 - A lipid profile is a test that looks at how well your liver and kidneys work.

-However, you may not experience classic symptoms of menopause.
 If this is menopause, work with your doctor to develop a treatment plan for your symptoms.
 In some cases, you may deal with symptoms by changing your lifestyle.
-If they do not work, your doctor can recommend hormone therapy.

 I’ve talked to countless women who have gone through menopause smoothly.
-Now I’m in the early stages of menopause.
+As for me, I’m in the early stages of menopause.
 Initially, during the perimenopausal phase, I encountered some roadblocks and was confused.
-As soon as I changed my way of life and thinking, I realized my hormonal system was not in harmony with the natural cycles of nature.
+It took a while to realize that my hormonal system was not in harmony, so I had to make some lifestyle changes.
 I feel so much better now and hope to encourage you when it’s your turn.
 I plan to do a series of articles on menopause, so please be on the lookout for more information.
 Have you gone through menopause or are you going through now?
 Please share and comment.